adioshun/gitBook_PCL/dbscan/optics.md

-# OPTICS
+# OPTICS (Ordering points to identify the clustering structure )

 목적 : OPTICS is an algorithm for finding density-based[1] clusters in spatial data.

-제안자 : It was presented by Mihael Ankerst, Markus M. Breunig, Hans-Peter Kriegel and Jörg Sander.[2]
+논문 :[OPTICS: Ordering Points To Identify the Clustering Structure](http://www.dbs.ifi.lmu.de/Publikationen/Papers/OPTICS.pdf), Mihael Ankerst, Markus M. Breunig, Hans-Peter Kriegel and Jörg Sander.
+1999

 Its basic idea is similar to DBSCAN,[3] but it addresses one of DBSCAN's major weaknesses:
 - the problem of detecting meaningful clusters in data of varying density.